Where Learning is Child's Play! ®

 The Children's Workshop Curriculum was developed by the company's top teachers and professionals.
-It is inspired by many of the principles of The Creative Curriculum and focuses on not only local state early learning standards, but also standards used across the country.
-Our curriculum emphasizes a child's ability to choose his or her educational activities in an intentional, play based environment.
+It is inspired by many of the principles of The Creative Curriculum and focuses not only on local state early learning standards, but on standards used across the country as well.

-Within each of these domains we define goals as well as performance indicators for each goal.
+Within each of these domains we define goals, and then create performance indicators for each goal.
 In addition, we include "Learning in Action," which offers specific examples of how our teachers can assure these goals are met within their classrooms.

 Our observation and assessment system is closely tied to this framework to ensure that our teachers are consistently working with the children to help them meet their goals and are attentively documenting their successes.

-We strongly believe that children learn best when having fun so our curriculum emnphasizes play as the primary goal within all five developmental domains.
-Children learn vital life skills such as communication, comprehension, self regulation, and positive self awareness as well as essential academic skiills including music, art, life sciences, mathematics, reading and writing - all through PLAY!
+We strongly believe that children learn best when having fun, so our curriculum emphasizes play as the primary goal within all five developmental domains.
+Children learn vital life skills such as communication, comprehension, self-regulation, and positive self-awareness.
+We also incorporate essential academic skills including music, art, life sciences, mathematics, reading and writing - all through PLAY!

 The Children’s Workshop values and respects the well-being of all children, their families, and staff members.
 We are proud to feature the Workshop Ways™ positive behavior support model!